I’m a biologist specialized in herpetology, in fact mostly focusing on frogs.

 This is when I realized the problems of species boundaries, systematics and taxonomy were plaguing research and conservation of Amazonian amphibians.
 Fortunately, a lab in Marseille (Dr. André Gilles; IMBE/IMEP Université de Provence) was starting a research project on the diversity of French Guiana amphibians using molecular data.
 So I went there for the second step of my master.
 I learned the basics of the lab and focused on Scinax ruber and Rhinella margaritifera species groups.

-Of course I wanted to turn that research into a PhD.
-However, for several reasons that did not work out… so I applied for a PhD about Leiopelma‘s molecular ecology in New Zealand.
-The thing is that I landed in a middle of a storm and.. long story short… finally re-orientate my topic going back studying frogs of the eastern Guiana Shield.
-I’ve been given a chance to stay in NZ with Neil Gemmell for supervisor (University of Canterbury) and working in collaboration with Marseille University.
+Then I applied for a PhD about Leiopelma‘s molecular ecology in New Zealand but eventually re-orientate my topic going back studying frogs of the eastern Guiana Shield.
+I’ve been given a chance to stay in NZ with Neil Gemmell as supervisor (University of Canterbury) and working in collaboration with Marseille University.

-It went very well and I really enjoyed my time in NZ.
 I undertook some field trips in FG, Suriname and in Amapa (Brazil) where I first met Miguel T Rodrigues.
-These trips were funded by the college of Science of UC and by NZ education.
 Eventually, I obtained a 5 months postdoc to work on Leiopelma hochstetteri after the PhD (I finally made it, I haven’t left NZ before to work on these frogs).

 I obtained a 2 years postdoc at the Universidade de Sao Paulo funded by FAPESP, Brazil, with Miguel T Rodrigues to work on a large scale systematics of the Adenomera genus.
-Living in a 20 millions people South American city is definitely not my cup of tea but people at USP were really great and everything was there to produce a big piece of work.
-Besides, miguel organized a few incredible field trips up the Purus river and in Roraima.
+I could join a few memorable field trips up the Purus river and in Roraima.
 During these 2 years I’ve been also lucky to be involved in many side projects, even about lizards hemipenes with Pedro Nunes…